 Growth sectors will get skilled workers

-Skills First will ensure Victoria can provide the skilled workers needed for the six sectors primed for major job growth: medical technology and pharmaceuticals, new energy technology, food and fibre, transport, defence and construction technology, international education and professional services.
+Skills First is ensuring Victoria can provide the skilled workers needed for the six sectors primed for major job growth: medical technology and pharmaceuticals, new energy technology, food and fibre, transport, defence and construction technology, international education and professional services.

-It will also produce the skilled workers we need to support the Government’s record number of infrastructure projects, including the Melbourne Metro Rail Project and the Level Crossing Removal Project.
+It is also producing the skilled workers we need to support the Government’s record number of infrastructure projects, including the Melbourne Metro Rail Project and the Level Crossing Removal Project.

 The Government will continue to invest $1.2 billion annually in the training and workforce development of Victorians.
-Funding will continue to be contestable to support the delivery of responsive and relevant training, but with much closer management of the system.
-This will be complemented by new targeted funding streams, including a supplementary funding stream for TAFEs, a new Workforce Training Innovation Fund, a High Needs Learners Fund and the Regional and Specialist Training Fund.
+Funding continues to be contestable to support the delivery of responsive and relevant training, but with much closer management of the system.
+This is complemented by new targeted funding streams, including a supplementary funding stream for TAFEs, the Reconnect program, the Workforce Training Innovation Fund and the Regional and Specialist Training Fund.

 Our commitment to restoring TAFEs

 TAFEs are the engine room for Victorian jobs, delivering around 70 per cent of all apprenticeships and retraining Victorians with skills to help them transition to new jobs.
-Under Skills First, they will be recognised and supported in this critical role.
+Under Skills First, they are recognised and supported in this critical role.

-The capacity of TAFEs to meet the needs of their communities will be restored with funding each year to recognise their distinct role as the public provider supporting learners of all ages and abilities, no matter where they live.
+The capacity of TAFEs to meet the needs of their communities is being restored with funding each year to recognise their distinct role as the public provider supporting learners of all ages and abilities, no matter where they live.

 A system supporting quality providers

-The days of low quality, dodgy training providers intent on exploiting the system and undermining the viability of quality public and private providers are over.
-Private providers will be able to focus their business plans on delivering great training rather than worrying about poor quality, low cost competitors and their bottom line.
-Skills First will ensure quality providers can successfully compete to meet the needs of students, industry and the economy.
+The days of low quality training providers are over.
+Private providers are focusing their business plans on delivering great training rather than worrying about poor quality, low cost competitors and their bottom line.
+Skills First is ensuring quality providers can successfully compete to meet the needs of students, industry and the economy.

 A commitment to quality

-Through the introduction of Skills First, funding subsidies will reflect the real cost of qualifications and ensure high quality training meets the needs of industry and employers.
-New and more accountable contracts will ensure that Government funds are well spent.
+Through the introduction of Skills First, funding subsidies now reflect the real cost of qualifications and ensure high quality training is meeting the needs of industry and employers.
+New contracts are ensuring that Government funds are well spent.